svylabs/LiquidAX/WHITEPAPER.md

 ## Stability Pool Mechanics

-Users can stake their stablecoins in the Stability Pool, earning rewards in the form of a portion of the origination fees collected by the protocol.
+Users can stake their stablecoins in the Stability Pool, earning rewards in the form of a portion of the fees collected by the protocol.
 These rewards are distributed proportionally to the amount staked by each participant.

 ## Participation in Liquidation Auctions

 The Stability Pool also plays a crucial role in liquidation auctions by providing liquidity.
 During a liquidation auction, users can repay 100% of the borrowed amount of stablecoins from the Stability Pool to place their bids.
 Any amount of repay amount during liquidation above the borrowed amount, the user has to cover themselves.
 After liquidation, stability pool users receive all the collateral at a discounted price, and a part of the repay amount upto 5%, while the bidder receives the winning proceeds from the bet depending on their share.

-- Borrowing from the Stability Pool: Users borrowing stablecoins from the Stability Pool during a liquidation auction pay a fee equal to 10% of the winning bet proceeds.
-This fee is directed back to the Stability Pool, benefiting all stakers.
-- Collateral Distribution: After a successful liquidation, 90% of the discounted collateral is distributed among the Stability Pool participants based on their stakes, while the remaining 10% is given to the user who placed the winning bid.

 ## Strategic Importance